 Whether you are new to trading Forex or an old hand at the currency markets, you are likely to share one key aspiration:

-How do I become more successful at trading?
+How do I become more successful at trading in 2018?

 One way to improve is to learn by example and to look at some of the most successful Forex traders in the world.
 In this article, you'll learn about what the top Forex traders in the world have in common and how those strengths helped them to make huge profits.

 While you may have heard statistics thrown around suggesting that the ratio of successful Forex traders to unsuccessful ones is small.
 There are at least a couple of reasons to be sceptical about such claims.

 Firstly, hard data is hard to come by on the subject because of the decentralised, over-the-counter nature of the Forex market.
 But there is plenty of education material and working Forex trading strategies available to better equip your trading performance.

 Second, we would expect the distribution of winners and losers to follow something of a bell-curve, meaning that there would be: